mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

     var_three, var_four)
 ```

-if the code is divided into multiple linew, we add an indent to distinguish it from other lines.
+if the code is divided into multiple lines, we add an indent to distinguish it from other lines.

 It is not easy to consider all these methods and distinguish things.
-THe best way is to use great development tools such as PyCharm community edition(https://www.jetbrains.com/ko-kr/pycharm/downlloads/) like image 3-3.
+The best way is to use great development tools such as PyCharm community edition(https://www.jetbrains.com/ko-kr/pycharm/downlloads/) like image 3-3.

 **그림 3-3**

-If you use pycharm, it automatically follows the coding guide even if you don't put any attention to it.
-Or uoi can use PyCharm's Reformat Code to automatically fit the code to PEP 8 Standards, so it is extremely convenient.
-If you use tools like PyCharm to solve online coding tests, it willl help a lot in solving problems according to the coding guide.
+If you use pycharm, it automatically follows the coding guide even if you don't pay attention to it.
+Or you can use PyCharm's Reformat Code to automatically fit the code to PEP 8 Standards, so it is highly convenient.
+Using tools like PyCharm to solve online coding tests will help solve problems according to the coding guide.

 ### Naming Convention

-The variable naming convention, unlike Java, follows Snake Case which weparates each word with an underscore(_).
+The variable naming convention, unlike Java, follows Snake Case, which separates each word with an underscore(_).
 The same goes for function names as well.
-In fact, there are situations where problems submitted for coding test do not follow the rule, but you still have to at least keep the names of variables and functions lower-case if it is written by yourself.
+There are situations where problems submitted for coding tests do not follow the rule.
+However, you still have at least to keep the names of variables and functions lowercase if it is written by yourself.

-Python is extremely proud in its 'Pythonic Way', so it refrains from coding following the Camel Case or in Java-style(Unlike Python, Java follows the Camel Case where a single capitalized letter separates each word).
-All variables that appear in this book follow the Snake Case without any exception.
-When you code with Python, follow the Snake Case as default and if the interview asks a question about this, you must be able to answer that you prefer snake coding following Python's PEP 8 and its philosophy.
-Here again if you use great IDE such as PyCharm, an error apears if a certain name does not follow the standards so it is more convenient.
+Python is highly proud of its 'Pythonic Way,' so it refrains from coding following the Camel Case or in Java style (Unlike Python, Java follows the Camel Case where a single capitalized letter separates each word).
+All variables in this book follow the Snake Case without exception.
+When you code with Python, follow the Snake Case as default, and if the interviewer asks a question about this, you must be able to answer that you prefer snake coding following Python's PEP 8 and its philosophy.
+Again, if you use a great IDE such as PyCharm, an error appears if a particular name does not follow the standards, so it is more convenient.